kunal-bhar/probplotlib/README.md

 ### The Statistical Void

 Stats can get tricky in the transition from plotting fun graphs to advanced algebraic equations.
-A classical example is the given sum:
+A classic example is the given sum:

 ```
 1.0e14 + 1.0 - 1.0e14
 ```

 The actual result is `1.0` but in double precision, this will result in `0.0`.
-While in this example the failure is quite obvious, it can get a lot more tricky than that.
+While in this example the failure is quite obvious, it can get a lot trickier than that.
 Instances like these hinder the community from exploring the inferential potential of complex entities.

 ```python